d2l-ai/d2l-vi/chapter_deep-learning-computation/read-write_vn.md

 <!--
 Next, we store the parameters of the model as a file with the name `mlp.params`.
+Gluon Blocks support a `save_parameters` method that writes all parameters to disk given a string for the file name.
 -->

 Tiếp theo, chúng ta lưu các tham số của mô hình vào tệp `mlp.params`.